 Since punk was mostly a boy thing – and Siouxsie Sioux for instance was more magnificently terrifying than ‘pretty’ – I’m really asking of course who was the prettiest boy punk (or ‘young man used as a homosexual partner especially in a prison’ as the dicktionary definition of punk has it).

 Billy Idol, with those extraordinary pouty, enveloping lips that invited as much if not more than they snarled?

-Orgasm addict Pete Shelley, the (openly gay) boy next door whose beguiling, big, brown Manc eyes followed the camera as it dollied round him?
+Orgasm addict Pete Shelley, the (openly gay) boy next door whose beguiling, big, brown Manc eyes followed the camera as it dollied around him?

-Or Paul Weller, who had the angriest, most appetising Adam’s apple in the business and a beauty spot on his lip?
+Paul Weller, who had the angriest, most appetising Adam’s apple in the business, and a beauty spot on his lip?

 Or how about Ian Curtis, the spasming James Dean of punk?

 One thing’s for sure.
 It definitely wasn’t Bob Geldof.
 (I’m not posting a picture of him here as that would only spoil the enjoyment of the others.)

 It’s all a very subjective business this prettiness thing, isn’t it?
 And I’ll bet you will have your own nominations, possibly written in felt-tip pen or carved in your school desk.
 But on the basis of the TOTPs performances captured in Punk Britannia at the BBC I’m strongly inclined to give the Prettiest Punk prize (a fiver and a cheeseburger at Wimpys) to Bernie Masters of Eddie and the Hot Rods.
 ‘Do What You Wanna Do’ is a great and timeless song.
 It’s also ‘pretty’ instructive.